Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Methods

 \section{Methods}

-We would like to learn a distribution $p_{\theta_{\cA}}(\cA)$, parameterized by weights $\theta_{\cA}$, over forward operators $\cA$ that produce measurements $\y = \cA(\x_0) + \epsilon$.
-Our goal is to minimize the reconstruction error between the true signal $\x_0$ and the estimates $\tilde{\x}_0 \sim p_0(\x_0 | \y)$ produced by sampling from the posterior using a diffusion-based generative model.
-We can write the problem as an optimization that can be solved using gradient descent-based methods:
+Our goal is to learn a sampling pattern $\P$ that minimizes reconstruction error between the true signal $\x_0$ and the estimate $\tilde{\x}_0$ produced by posterior sampling using a diffusion-based generative model.
+In our setting, we are given a fixed, desired acceleration factor $R$ for the learned pattern.
+We also assume access to a training dataset $\{(\y^j, \mathbf{S}^j)\}_{j=1}^{N_{train}}$ of fully-sampled k-space measurements $\y^j$ and their corresponding coil sensitivity maps $\mathbf{S}^j$ (where, for clarity, $\mathbf{S}^j$ encapsulates $c$ total coil maps $\mathbf{S}_1^j, \dots, \mathbf{S}_c^j$), noting that we can derive reference images $\x_0^j$ through the pseudo-inverse of the sampling operator using $\y^j$ and $\mathbf{S}^j$.
+In addition, we are given a diffusion model $\s_{\mathbf{\theta}}(\x_t, t)$ pre-trained on the distribution of reference images $p_0(\x_0)$.

-In practice, however, sampling from the posterior to get $\tilde{\x}_0$ involves an iterative application of an SDE solver or ancestral sampling.
-This makes differentiating with respect to $\theta_{\cA}$ challenging, as na\"ively backpropagating through the sampling procedure is infeasible due to memory constraints.
-In the following sections, we describe our approach to solve this problem.
+In practice, there are two challenges to address when optimizing sampling patterns by solving Eq.~\eqref{eq:meas_learning} for generative diffusion based reconstruction algorithms.
+First, sampling from the posterior to get $\tilde{\x}_0$ involves an iterative application of a differential equation solver.
+This makes differentiating with respect to $\P$ challenging, as na\"ively backpropagating through the sampling procedure is infeasible due to memory constraints.
+Second, it is unclear how to best parameterize and optimize the discrete, binary sampling pattern.
+A common solution is to relax the problem by learning a distribution over sampling patterns instead of the pattern itself.
+However, drawing sampling patterns from the learned distribution usually involves spatially independent selection of k-space points based on their probability values, often leading to the acquisition of samples containing redundant information in the case of multi-coil imaging.